If No News Is Good News – Then Let’s Work Toward Getting Water out of the News Cycle

 In many cases there are important lessons for us in the water monitoring community.
 How could the outcome have been different if only we had more wisdom or if only we had more funding for water monitoring?
 What can we learn about network planning?
 What can we learn about best practices?
 What can we learn about data sharing?
 By learning and sharing these lessons, we can, eventually, get water out of the news.

-My intention with the Water News link is to provide a comment or a question that I believe is germane to finding the lesson in the story.
+My intention with Water News is to provide a comment or a question that I believe is germane to finding the lesson in the story.

 The links will not only be to news outlets.
 Quite often I come across recently published research or standards documents that are relevant to our water monitoring.
 The water news links give me a way of quickly disseminating links to these documents along with a brief comment explaining why you should be interested.